SeLite/SeLite.github.io/SettingsLogins.md

 Frameworks can add keys to fields of class _SeLiteSettings.Field.FixedMap_.
 One such field is 'extensions.selite-settings.common.roles'.
 Then they benefit from common functionality like _SeLiteSettings.roleToUser()_.
 See [InstallFramework](InstallFramework) > [Load and configure the framework](InstallFramework#load-and-configure-the-framework).

 ## Creating/updating passwords by tests ##
-If your tests create/update user passwords, see [TestFrameworks](TestFrameworks) > [Preserving special values in test DB](TestFrameworks#preserving-special-values-in-test-db).
+If your tests create/update user passwords, see [GeneralFramework](GeneralFramework) > [Preserving special values in test DB](GeneralFramework#preserving-special-values-in-test-db).

 # Out of scope: More flexible or complex fields #
 The test scripts contain rolenames or username placeholders - thus you don't want to change them frequently.
 So there is no need to have the roles or username placeholders editable via GUI interface; it's enough to have them hardcoded in the config field definition.